Dozier Cemetery

 Today, Collingsworth County continues to embrace its agricultural heritage while also diversifying its economy.
 The county's strong sense of community and pride in its history can be seen in its numerous historical landmarks and events that celebrate its past.
 Collingsworth County remains an important part of the Panhandle region, contributing to the cultural and economic landscape of Texas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Collingsworth County, Texas.
+This timeline provides a condensed summary of the historical journey of Collingsworth County, Texas.

 • 1876 - Collingsworth County established